 I continued on down the hill, walking past dozens of adorable chalets with carved shutters and flower boxes full of gardenias, quaint churches, scores of tidy little flower and vegetable gardens, and the prettiest lake shore I’ve ever seen.

 This sleepy little village is virtually undiscovered.
 One man was fishing from the shore, another from a rowboat a short distance from shore.
 A few people were strolling around the village.
 Several more were enjoying lunch or waiting for the next ferry boat.
-But compared to Interlaken, with its droves of people, Iseltwald was virtually deserted.
+But compared to Interlaken, with its droves of people, Iseltwald was almost deserted.
 I call it an undiscovered gem, because it offers some of the finest access to hiking into the surrounding mountains of any of the towns in the area.

 Tired by now, I caught the ferry back to Interlaken and watched, contented, as the sky began to clear up and a bit of blue peeked through the clouds, turning the lake water to a brilliant seafoam green in the wake of the boat.